Cyclopaedia Chapter One: Compiling

 He was relieved to get into position without frightening them.
 The nest was near, but not near enough for him to touch it.
 He saw a couple of downy white bundles, chicks, shuffling in the straw of the enclosure.
 He saw no parent birds, but he took precautions to conceal himself so they wouldn't see him when they returned.
 After he had loosely covered himself with leaves and branches, he waited.
 The nights were short this time of year, and lighter.
 He wouldn't be able to properly sketch, but he would be able to glean.
 He would note their numbers and movements.
 Then at dawn he would begin sketching.

 Soon the parents returned, he tried to ascertain their differences.
 Size, color, feathers, actions.
 Which gender was which?
 He hadn't seen the eggs being laid, it didn't matter for the moment.
 Collect data.
 Continue to collect data.
 In one sense this bird was an infinite series of entries and adjustments as continuous as anything else in the world.
 The Cyclopaedia would never be complete, he would never be done, others would study these birds after him.
-He did take pride in being the first.
-This is why he was a Compiler willing to take risks, more than some others, and why he was criticized for it—he always wanted to be the first to see something or go somewhere.
-It wasn't a trait that the tradition of compiling could do without, not if the Cyclopaedia was to eventually contain all things.
+He did take pride in being the first to see them.
+Risk wasn't a trait that the tradition of Compiling could do without, not if the Cyclopaedia was to eventually contain all things.
 He'd seen the attitudes and expectations over time become more staid, academic, and hesitant.
 He rejected this.

 He would like to resurrect the older perspectives, from the days when the Cyclopaedia was new, a wide world in front of them to understand and organize.
 He felt that the rise of MetaCompilers in his own lifetime was unfortunate.
 Disastrous?
 Perhaps.
 The preoccupation with itself rather than the world outside itself would only harm the institution over time.